The Trauma Clinic

 Open book on a wooden table with quote that reads, "You can't get to courage without rumbling with vulnerability."

-You don’t need a specific diagnosis or a detailed memory to belong here.
+You don’t need a specific diagnosis to belong here.
+This space is for you if:

-• Or if talk therapy hasn’t helped you move forward in the ways you had hoped, this space is for you.
+• You feel that talk therapy hasn’t helped you move forward in the ways you had hoped

 Trauma-survivor in a green suit sits on a couch, writing in a notebook reflecting on therapy session with a plant and cushions in the background.